 Easy Brioche Bread Without Eggs or Butter

 Today I present my brioche bread, made without adding eggs, butter, or milk to the dough.
-Nevertheless, this easy and light leavened bread stays soft for several days and can be made for delicious appetizer sandwiches, for aperitifs, or to be enjoyed at breakfast or in your free time.
-It is one of those recipes I am very proud of, not out of presumption to which I am not accustomed, but because it is my creation.
-After much trial, I managed to find the right balance between the ingredients to obtain a fragrant product like brioche dough, soft yet well-structured, light and, unlike brioche dough, closer to bread in terms of texture and alveolar structure.
-Finally, the three leavenings are essential; they represent, in fact, the piece that contributes to making it so good and digestible.
+Nevertheless, this easy and light leavened bread remains soft for several days and can be made for savory recipes (sandwiches, delicious appetizer canapés, aperitifs); or to be enjoyed at breakfast or leisure time.
+It is a recipe I am very proud of, not out of presumption, to which I am not accustomed, but because it is my creation.
+After much trial, I managed to find the right balance between the ingredients to achieve a product that is fragrant like brioche dough, soft yet well-structured, light and unlike brioche dough, is closer to bread in terms of texture and crumb.
+Finally, the three leavenings are fundamental; they are in fact the piece that contributes to making it so good and digestible.

 • Difficulty: Very Easy